EDataScriptware/ClientProgrammingProject03/README.txt

 - A new window forms "Breaking News!" is used instead of News tab.
 -- breaking news's number is randomized after each time the button is pressed to make "sense" in reality -- It doesn't make sense for me in "Client's" mindset to use a News tab.

+- We haven't been taught the part for Courses.
+It was a big pain to do it.
+You have to read the error message carefully and try to solve the error message.